KilianDeBock/Free3Dm/content/products/filaments/PLA/PLAFilamentDescription.content.md

+﻿# 1.75mm PLA Filament
-﻿The popular and easy-to-use 3D printer filament, polylactic acid (PLA), is available in a wide range of colours.
+The popular and easy-to-use 3D printer filament, polylactic acid (PLA), is available in a wide range of colours.

 **Difficulty Level**: Beginner